project-dmaestro/data-interview-qs/posted-challenges/2020/october/09/solution-r.md

   income = rnorm(2500, 50000, 12500))
 ```

-When glancing at the `pop` dataset, notice that `gender` and `enthicity` column had been coded in numerics based on the [`randomNames` documentation's specification](https://cran.r-project.org/web/packages/randomNames/randomNames.pdf).
+When viewing `pop` dataset, notice that `gender` and `enthicity` column had been coded in numerics based on the [`randomNames` documentation's specification](https://cran.r-project.org/web/packages/randomNames/randomNames.pdf).
 For the purpose of later visualization, the numerics needed to be decoded into categorical variables as follows:

 -`gender`
   - **0** = **Male**
   - **1** = **Female**

  -`ethnicity`
   - **1** = **American Indian or Native Alaskan**
   - **2** = **Asian or Pacific Islander**
   - **3** = **Black (not Hispanic)**